- 1. Is Chatsworth open all year round?

 - 14. Is Chatsworth a National Trust or English Heritage property?

-Chatsworth is not part of the National Trust, English Heritage or HHA, so standard admission prices apply.
+Chatsworth is not part of the National Trust or English Heritage, so standard admission prices apply.
 Find out about tickets and prices.

 - 15. Is Chatsworth a Treasure House of England?